Immune tolerance in pregnancy: Infertility and miscarriage

 Immunological responses could be the cause in many cases of infertility and miscarriage.
 Some immunological factors that contribute to infertility are reproductive autoimmune failure syndrome, the presence of antiphospholipid antibodies, and antinuclear antibodies.

 Antiphospholipid antibodies are targeted toward the phospholipids of the cell membrane.
 Studies have shown that antibodies against phosphatidylserine, phosphatidylcholine, phosphatidylglycerol, phosphatidylinositol and phosphatidylethanolamine target the pre-embryo.
 Antibodies against phosphatidylserine and phosphatidylethanolamine are against the trophoblast.
 These phospholipids are essential in enabling the cells of the fetus to remain attached to the cells of the uterus with implantation.
 If a female has antibodies against these phospholipids, they will be destroyed through the immune response and ultimately the fetus will not be able to remain bound to the uterus.
 These antibodies also jeopardize the health of the uterus by altering the blood flow to the uterus.

 Antinuclear antibodies cause an inflammation in the uterus that does not allow it to be a suitable host for implantation of the embryo.
 Natural killer cells misinterpret the fetal cells as cancer cells and attack them.
 An individual that presents with reproductive autoimmune failure syndrome has unexplained infertility, endometriosis, and repetitive miscarriages due to elevated levels of antinuclear antibodies circulating.
 Both the presence of antiphospholipids antibodies and antinuclear antibodies have toxic effects on the implantation of embryos.
 This does not apply to anti-thyroid antibodies.
 Elevated levels do not have a toxic effect, but they are indicative of a risk of miscarriage.
 Elevated anti-thyroid antibodies act as a marker for females who have T-lymphocyte dysfunction because these levels indicate T cells that are secreting high levels of cytokines that induce inflammation in the uterine wall.

 Still, there is currently no drug that has evidence of preventing miscarriage by inhibition of maternal immune responses; aspirin has no effect in this case.

 Increased infectious susceptibility

 The increased immune tolerance is believed to be a major contributing factor to an increased susceptibility and severity of infections in pregnancy.
 Pregnant women are more severely affected by, for example, influenza, hepatitis E, herpes simplex and malaria.
 The evidence is more limited for coccidioidomycosis, measles, smallpox, and varicella.
 Pregnancy does not appear to alter the protective effects of vaccination.

-Interspecific pregnancy

-If the mechanisms of rejection-immunity of the fetus could be understood, it might lead to interspecific pregnancy, having, for example, pigs carry human fetuses to term as an alternative to a human surrogate mother.